telerik/winforms-docs/spreadsheet/features/headers-and-footers.md

 7. **Insert Sheet Name**: Allows you to insert a Sheet name field.
 This field is evaluated as the Sheet Name property value.

->note You can format the text of each section using the *Format Text* button.
+>tip You can format the text of each section using the *Format Text* button.

 ## See Also